Here are all the cool things you can do alone in Singapore for solo adventures!

-Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park like the Singapore Botanic Gardens.
+Surely you can go solo on this – grab your trusty mat, and detox mentally and physically with yoga at a park.
 The lush greenery and fresh air will calm you down in no time.
 Join an outdoor yoga class, or if you’re confident doing it on your own, good on you!
 Psst: no harm wearing your best activewear threads while you’re practising your warrior pose.

 Getting cosy with a book is one of the best ways to spend some quality me-time.
-While you can check into one of the national libraries in town (we recommend the centrally-located [email protected]!), try dropping by a quiet, hidden cafe for a good read.
+While you can check into one of the public libraries in town (we recommend the centrally-located [email protected]!), try dropping by a quiet, hidden cafe for a good read.
 Or curl up on the couch at reading rooms in town.
 Do not disturb!

 Credit cards out!
 There’s no me-time therapy like retail therapy.
 Seriously, shopping is the best go-to activity when you need to cheer yourself up.
-Hit the usual shopping malls, go on a shopping neighbourhood crawl, rummage through a flea market or keep it simple and comfy by shopping online – with a glass of wine in your hand, of course.
+Hit the usual malls, go on a shopping neighbourhood crawl, rummage through a flea market or keep it simple and comfy by shopping online – with a glass of wine in your hand, of course.